top of page

 1,100+

-Learning from the data: We started with secondary research first, learning a ton from the definitive data source at the time, the Adams Guide - Distribution numbers, drinker profiles, and statistical insights from across the spectrum of brown spirits.
-Next, we wanted to dive into primary research to build a 3D understanding of the bourbon drinker.
-However...
+Diving into the data: We start with secondary research first, learning a ton from the definitive data source at the time, the Adams Guide - Distribution numbers, drinker profiles, and statistical insights from across the spectrum of brown spirits.

-Getting beyond the brand: A problem we face in marketing an advertising is that we often seem to put the brand first.
-That is, we egotistically seek to understand how the consumer fits into our brand story...or devoid of any originality, we seek to understand how our brand fits into the broader landscape of the category.
-As much as we prattle on and on about putting them first, the consumer actually ends up getting lost in the shuffle.
+Need #1: We need to get beyond the brand: A problem we face in marketing (and especially advertising) is that we always seek to put the brand first.
+That is, we egotistically (A) seek to understand how our brand fits into the broader landscape of the category, or at the very least, (B) seek to understand how the consumer fits into our brand's story.
+Sadly, as much as we marketing folks prattle on and on about putting the consumer first, the consumer actually ends up getting lost in the shuffle.

-Boots on the ground: While I had originally developed the "Bar Nights" approach for the agency's tobacco clients, it was also ideal for the spirits category...and especially for this particular business problem.
-Together with my research partner and boss, Jim White, we traveled to markets all across the country, narrowing in on bars and package stores that - according to distributors - moved a lot of brown spirits (in other words, target rich environments).
-We were also accompanied by supportive and dynamic account leaders like Todd Spencer and Michelle Heffernan, who were also learning in real-time.
+Need #3: Boots on the ground: I call it "Bar Nights," a type of in-person, informal research I originally designed for the agency's tobacco clients.
+We quickly realize this approach is also ideal for the spirits category...and especially for this particular business problem.
+Together with my research partner and boss, Jim White, we travel to markets all across the country, narrowing in on bars and package stores that - according to distributors - move a lot of brown spirits (in other words, target rich environments).
+We are also accompanied by supportive and dynamic account leaders like Todd Spencer and Michelle Heffernan, who are also learning in real-time.

-• By day, we intercepted shoppers in liquor stores.
-We took them through short surveys, personal interviews, shop-alongs, and brand perceptual mapping.
+By day, we intercept shoppers in liquor stores.
+We take them through short surveys, personal interviews, shop-alongs, and brand perceptual mapping.

-• By night, we would visit 'brown spirits bars,' park ourselves in a dark corner, and identify/recruit patrons to join us.
-In exchange for drinks, food, and cash, our participants would take short surveys, rate and rank brands, engage in perceptual mapping, conduct image tears (selections), and perform a host of other research activities.
+By night, we visit 'brown spirits bars.'
+We park ourselves in a dark corner, and identify/recruit patrons to join us.
+In exchange for drinks, food, and cash, our participants take short surveys, rate and rank brands, engage in perceptual mapping, conduct image tears (selections), and perform a host of other research activities.

-Day after day, night after night, we built a more and more detailed POV of the category, the brands, and the modern / emerging bourbon drinker.
+Day after day, night after night, we build a more and more detailed POV of the category, the brands, and the modern / emerging bourbon drinker.

-By the time we had finished, we had a very clear idea of where we were...and where we needed to go.
+By the time we finish, we have a very clear idea of where we are...and where we need to go.

 Understanding the 'Arrival' Audience...

-Emerging from the Adams Guide and the research was an early-to-mid-thirties bourbon consumer who was in the process of 'arriving.'
+Imagine an early-to-mid-thirties bourbon consumer who is in the process of 'arriving.'
 Well into his career.
 A couple of promotions under his belt.
 A better car.
 A nicer home.
 A burgeoning family.
-Having accomplished all of this, he was now asking himself, 'With all that's evolving in my life and with how far I've come, why am I still choosing the same brands from my binge-drinking youth?'
+Having accomplished all of this, he is now asking himself, 'With all that's evolving in my life and with how far I've come, why am I still choosing the same brands from my binge-drinking youth?'

-Okay...so, small batch was the way to go, but the small batch category had been overrun by a plethora of labels that were simply expensive extensions of mass market brands.
-Indeed, our research confirmed: Instead of intentionally choosing, a large majority of our bourbon drinkers had more or less "settled" for their current small batch brand!
+Okay...so, small batch is the way to go, but the small batch category has been overrun by a plethora of labels that are simply expensive extensions of mass market brands.
+Indeed, our research confirms: Instead of intentionally selecting a favorite brand, a large majority of our drinkers have more or less "settled" for whatever is nearby!

-Instead, our 'arriving' bourbon drinker really wanted a unique brand that reflected how he saw himself.
+At his core, our 'arriving' bourbon drinker truly wants a unique brand that reflects how he sees himself.
 Premium, but unpretentious.
 Individual.
 Confident.
 Down-to-earth.
 Crystal clear.
 Strong and confident.
-A brand that reflected his achievement...his ascent...his arrival...his own maturity, with newer (yet truly classic) definitions of being a gentlemen: Poised, assured, reliable, solid, and trustworthy.
+A brand that reflects his achievement...his ascent...his arrival...his own maturity, with classic definitions of being a gentlemen: Poised, assured, reliable, solid, and trustworthy.

 "When the bourbon comes out, things get serious."

-At the center of this experience we uncovered three powerful elements: Occasions, Relationships, and Conversations.
-Research participants quickly and clearly distinguished the vast difference between beer, wine, and white spirits occasions (which tended to be light, informal, and more superficial) and the hallmarks of a bourbon Occasion (deeper, more meaningful, more intimate).
-This, then, fostered Conversations that were equally and uniquely meaningful.
-These facets of bourbon, in turn, were elements that both built and reinforced deep and long-lasting Relationships.
+At the center of this experience we uncover three powerful elements: Occasions, Relationships, and Conversations.
+Research participants quickly and clearly distinguish the vast difference between beer, wine, and white spirits occasions (which tend to be light, informal, and more superficial) and the hallmarks of a bourbon Occasion (deeper, more meaningful, more intimate).
+This, then, fosters Conversations that are equally and uniquely meaningful.
+These facets of bourbon, in turn, are elements that both build and reinforce deep and long-lasting Relationships.

-ll three of these absolutely shape the consumer's self-perception and shape his choice of brands.
-All three had actually evolved with the consumer and were continuing to evolve.
+All three of these absolutely shape the consumer's self-perception and shape his choice of brands.
+All three have actually evolved with the consumer and are continuing to evolve.

 But, what really blew my mind...

-Finding an insight this powerful was like finding diamonds just laying on a busy sidewalk.
-I mean, our competitors must have seen this, too, right?
-How could you miss it?
-But, as I looked around the category, all I saw were brands obsessed with talking about themselves...or trying to creatively shout over other competitors.
-As a result, they had completely lost touch with the core connective tissue of the category.
+Finding an insight this powerful is like finding diamonds just laying on a busy sidewalk.
+I mean, our competitors must see this, too, right?
+How can you miss it?
+But, as I looked around the category, all I see are brands obsessed with talking about themselves...or trying to creatively shout over other competitors.
+As a result, they have completely lost touch with the core connective tissue of the category.

-Once again..the consumer had found himself playing second fiddle to the brand story.
+Once again..consumer s have found themselves playing second fiddle to the brand story.

 THE BRAND CATALYST: "STORIES"

 What an opportunity!
 To own the very core attributes of the category.
 To embody the very reasons someone chooses bourbon as their beverage.
-It was unique, defensible, and motivating.
-Most of all, this would present a first-mover advantage for the brand.
+It is unique, defensible, and motivating.
+Most of all, this presents a first-mover advantage for the brand.

-Tapping into the amazing direct marketing leadership of Ray Radford, and thanks to collaboration across departments, we also used the small-but-growing Maker's Mark Ambassador program to invite our fans to share their stories.
-What we got back was pure gold.
-Most every story revealed how bourbon's unique occasions fueled conversations and reinforced those relationships.
+Tapping into the amazing direct marketing leadership of Ray Radford, and thanks to collaboration across departments, we also use the small-but-growing Maker's Mark Ambassador program to invite our fans to share their stories.
+What we get back is pure gold.
+Most every story reveals how bourbon's unique Occasions fuel Conversations and reinforces those Relationships.

 MAKING THE CONNECTION

-Occasions, Relationships, and Conversations was more than a messaging framework - it was our strategic infrastructure.
-We looked less and less for party-themed brand activation and instead turned to more serious activities that were defined by and/or helped to expand and deepen relationships and conversations.
+Occasions, Relationships, and Conversations is more than a messaging framework - it is our strategic infrastructure.
+We look less and less for party-themed brand activation and instead turn to more serious activities that define and/or help expand and deepen those relationships and conversations.

-With the Ambassador program, we not only invited consumers to experience the brand more deeply, but we also leveraged their relationships (and pushed our exclusivity) by encouraging consumers to "nominate" someone for membership.
-At one point, working with our fantastic interactive leader Kirk Hilbrecht, we created a meta-data-driven relationship map, that guided who we approached and how - and which relationships yielded the greatest productivity.
+With the Ambassador program, we not only invite consumers to experience the brand more deeply, but we also leverage their relationships (and push our exclusivity) by encouraging consumers to "nominate" someone for membership.
+At one point, working with our fantastic interactive leader Kirk Hilbrecht, we create a meta-data-driven relationship map (years before Facebook and Instagram), that guide who we approach and how - and which relationships yield the greatest productivity.

 PERFORMANCE